 To purge/remove messages seems a little drastic, but most serious business procedures must expect an ACK from the BA itself before it considers a message delivered.
 Therefore it can be an option to purge messages from time to time, to get things running.
-There are several ways to do it:
+There are several ways to do it.
+The first 3 out of 5 options are manual, the 2 last are for automated use.

-7.1.1 The Hawtio option
+7.1.1 The Hawtio option (valid for ECP 4.12 and below)